An Explanation of Patronage Capital (Capital Credits)

-Empire Electric is a non-profit corporation formed as a membership Cooperative.
+EEA is a nonprofit corporation formed as a membership cooperative.
 As such, members are the shareholders and the stock is in the form of a "no fee" membership certificate.

 Each year's margins (profits) are allocated back to the customers in the form of capital credits according to each customer's revenue for the year.
 These allocations are then paid back to the customers as the financial position of the Cooperative allows.

 Empire Electric Association, Inc.’s financial position once again makes it possible to refund capital credits.
 In July 2016, Empire will pay $1,644,144.89 to current and former members who paid electric bills in 1992,1993,1994,1995, and 2015.